 3. Get creative with your leftovers

-From turkey to panettone, cheese to chocolate, if cooking for less people than you had planned for leaves you with leftovers over the Christmas period, we have plenty of creative ways to use them up.
-Think panettone bread and butter pudding, turkey casserole, ham soup and leftover brie pithivier.
+From turkey to panettone, cheese to chocolate, if you’re left with excess food over the Christmas period, we have plenty of creative ways to use them up.
+Think panettone bread and butter pudding, turkey casserole, ham soup, and leftover brie pithivier.
 For a less festive selection of ideas, try this collection of everyday recipes to help you battle food waste, from clearing out the fruit bowl to using up leftover meat.

 For more tips for a zero-waste Christmas, see this feature.